Are you ready for the full moon? Here's how to take the best photos

 This will help you to find the perfect location to set up your tripod.

-Pro top: The Taj Mahal will be open on full moon nights every month except for Ramadan (Ramzan), as well as for two nights on each end of the full moon night, for a total of five evenings per month.
+Pro tip: The Taj Mahal will be open on full moon nights every month except for Ramadan (Ramzan), as well as for two nights on each end of the full moon night, for a total of five evenings per month.

 Before you leave the house, Doucet suggests making sure you have the right clothing for the weather (some nights get cold) and dressing comfortably.